Health & Wellness

 Gastrointestinal issues, irritants and infections can take many forms in our four-legged best friends.
 Fortunately, no matter the size of said infection, there are clear signs that something is afoot and you should seek medical care.

 Case in point: coccidia.
 Since it doesn’t affect humans, this may only sound familiar to pet parents who associate it with a single-celled organism known as protozoa.
 And for something so minuscule, it can cause much larger problems, like a gastrointestinal infection called coccidiosis, which can impact certain breeds and ages in different — and potentially dangerous — ways.

 What are the symptoms of coccidia in dogs?

-According to Dr. Aliya McCullough, VMD, Fetch by The Dodo’s on-staff veterinarian, the most common coccidia found in dogs is Isospora, aka Cystoisospora and Cryptosporidium.
+According to Dr. Aliya McCullough, VMD, Fetch’s on-staff veterinarian, the most common coccidia found in dogs is Isospora, aka Cystoisospora and Cryptosporidium.
 And the symptoms of coccidia vary among pups.